MELISSA BLOCK, Host:

-MELISSA BLOCK, host: This is ALL THINGS CONSIDERED from NPR News.
+This is ALL THINGS CONSIDERED from NPR News.
 I'm Melissa Block.

 And I'm Lynn Neary.
 It's a big day for U.S. diplomacy, as President Obama meets with world leaders in New York.
 The president has a packed schedule on the sidelines of the United Nations General Assembly and he's holding up Libya as a model of what the U.N. can do to protect civilians from atrocities.
 He met today with Libya's interim leader.
 Mr. Obama is pledging continued support and encouraging the new government to keep its promises to forge a just, democratic society.
-NPR's Michele Keleman reports.
+NPR's Michele Kelemen reports.

 BARACK OBAMA: Today, the Libyan people are writing a new chapter in the life of their nation.
 After four decades of darkness, they can walk the streets, free from a tyrant.

-KELEMAN: He says the U.S. ambassador is heading back to Tripoli to reopen the U.S. Embassy, abandoned earlier this year.
+KELEMEN: He says the U.S. ambassador is heading back to Tripoli to reopen the U.S. Embassy, abandoned earlier this year.
 The United Nations has a team, led by a British diplomat, to help Libya work on a new constitution and prepare for elections.
 So far, this seems to be a good news story for the United Nations, at least the way Obama describes it.

 OBAMA: This is how the international community should work in the 21st century - more nations bearing the responsibility and the costs of meeting global challenges.
 In fact, this is the very purpose of this United Nations.

-KELEMAN: President Obama met with the chairman of Libya's Transitional National Council, Mustafa Abdul-Jalil, who is again asking for access to billions of dollars in frozen Libyan assets.
+KELEMEN: President Obama met with the chairman of Libya's Transitional National Council, Mustafa Abdul-Jalil, who is again asking for access to billions of dollars in frozen Libyan assets.
 Speaking through an interpreter, Abdul-Jalil also reassured countries gathered at the U.N. that he's given Libyans clear orders not to seek retribution against Gadhafi's supporters.

-MUSTAFA ABDUL-JALIL: (Through translator) The Libyan authorities will bring to justice all accused of the Gadhafi regime before a just trial and we will work for the spirit of forgiveness and reconciliation over the coming period.
+MUSTAFA ABDUL: (Through translator) The Libyan authorities will bring to justice all accused of the Gadhafi regime before a just trial and we will work for the spirit of forgiveness and reconciliation over the coming period.

-KELEMAN: The world is watching, said French President Nicolas Sarkozy, who took the lead in supporting rebels in Libya.
+KELEMEN: The world is watching, said French President Nicolas Sarkozy, who took the lead in supporting rebels in Libya.
 He told today's meeting at the U.N. he has faith in the country's new leadership.
 British Foreign Secretary William Hague echoed that, saying the time is up for Gadhafi and his supporters.

-South Africa's President Jacob Zuma called for an end to NATO action because, as he put it, the initial threats that led the Security Council to authorize action against Gadhafi's forces no longer exist.
+KELEMEN: South Africa's President Jacob Zuma called for an end to NATO action because, as he put it, the initial threats that led the Security Council to authorize action against Gadhafi's forces no longer exist.

 JACOB ZUMA: We should therefore work towards the lifting of the no-fly zone as soon as possible in order to retain the integrity of the United Nations as the center that harmonizes the actions of nations in the pursuit of universal peace.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.